Frédéric Chopin

-Frédéric François Chopin (born Fryderyk Franciszek Chopin; 1 March 1810 – 17 October 1849) was a Polish composer and virtuoso pianist of the Romantic period, who wrote primarily for solo piano.
-He has maintained worldwide renown as a leading musician of his era, one whose "poetic genius was based on a professional technique that was without equal in his generation".
+Frédéric François Chopin (born Fryderyk Franciszek Chopin; 1 March 1810 – 17 October 1849) was a Polish composer and virtuoso pianist of the Romantic period who wrote primarily for solo piano.
+He has maintained worldwide renown as a leading composer of his era whose "poetic genius was based on a professional technique that was without equal in his generation".

-Chopin was born in Żelazowa Wola in the Duchy of Warsaw and grew up in Warsaw, which in 1815 became part of Congress Poland.
-A child prodigy, he completed his musical education and composed his earlier works in Warsaw before leaving Poland at the age of 20, less than a month before the outbreak of the November 1830 Uprising.
-At 21, he settled in Paris.
-Thereafterin the last 18 years of his lifehe gave only 30 public performances, preferring the more intimate atmosphere of the salon.
-He supported himself by selling his compositions and by giving piano lessons, for which he was in high demand.
-Chopin formed a friendship with Franz Liszt and was admired by many of his other musical contemporaries, including Robert Schumann.
+Chopin was born in Żelazowa Wola and grew up in Warsaw, which in 1815 became part of Congress Poland.
+A child prodigy, he completed his musical education and composed his early works in Warsaw before leaving Poland at age 20, less than a month before the outbreak of the November 1830 Uprising; at 21, he settled in Paris.
+Thereafter he gave only 30 public performances, preferring the more intimate atmosphere of the salon.
+He supported himself, selling his compositions and giving piano lessons, for which he was in high demand.
+Chopin formed a friendship with Franz Liszt and was admired by many musical contemporaries, including Robert Schumann.
 After a failed engagement to Maria Wodzińska from 1836 to 1837, he maintained an often troubled relationship with the French writer Aurore Dupin (known by her pen name George Sand).
-A brief and unhappy visit to Mallorca with Sand in 1838–39 would prove one of his most productive periods of composition.
-In his final years, he was supported financially by his admirer Jane Stirling, who also arranged for him to visit Scotland in 1848.
-For most of his life, Chopin was in poor health.
-He died in Paris in 1849 at the age of 39, probably of pericarditis aggravated by tuberculosis.
+A brief and unhappy visit to Mallorca with Sand in 1838–39 proved one of his most productive periods of composition.
+In his final years he was supported financially by his admirer Jane Stirling.
+In poor health most of his life, Chopin died in Paris in 1849 at age 39.